Serbs

-The Serbs (Срби, /sh/) are a South Slavic ethnic group native to Southeastern Europe who share a common Serbian ancestry, culture, history, and language.
-They primarily live in Serbia, Bosnia and Herzegovina, Montenegro, Croatia, and Kosovo, with smaller communities in neighboring North Macedonia, Hungary, and Romania.
-They also constitute a significant diaspora with several communities across Europe, the Americas and Oceania.
+Serbs (/səːb/; Срби, /sh/), are a South Slavic ethnic group and nation who share a common Serbian ancestry, culture, history, and language.
+They live primarily in their nation-state of Serbia, and in neighboring Bosnia and Herzegovina, Montenegro, Croatia, and Kosovo, with smaller communities in North Macedonia, Romania, and Hungary, while also constituting a significant diaspora with communities across Europe, the Americas, and Oceania.

-The Serbs share many cultural traits with the rest of the peoples of Southeast Europe.
-They are predominantly Eastern Orthodox Christians by religion.
-The Serbian language (a standardized version of Serbo-Croatian) is official in Serbia, co-official in Bosnia and Herzegovina and Kosovo, and is spoken by the plurality in Montenegro.
+Serbs are predominantly Eastern Orthodox Christians, traditionally affiliated with the Serbian Orthodox Church, and speak the Serbian language, which is official in Serbia, co-official in Bosnia-Herzegovina and Kosovo, and the most widely spoken language in Montenegro.